BrkRaw/brkraw.github.io/docs/gs_bids.md

 $ brkraw bids_helper <input dir> <output filename> -j
 ```

+- Update the datasheet.
+For example, if you have a “Gradient echo EPI” scan for BOLD purpose, you could fill in datasheet.xlsx
+with "bold" under "modality" column and "resting" under "task" column for the corresponding scan.
+Save it when finish.

 - After updating the datasheet and syntax, the below command will generate a fully organized BIDS dataset
 to *\<output dir\>* with JSON header files for each converted image by parsing the parameters specified on
 *\<JSON syntax template.json\>*.